gvwilson/sdxpy/src/viewer/index.md

-A little experimentation showed that while the curses library uses names like `"KEY_DOWN"` for arrow keys, it returns actual control codes for control key combinations like Ctrl-X.
+A little experimentation showed that while the curses library uses names like `"KEY_DOWN"` for arrow keys, it returns actual [%i "control code" %]control codes[%/i%] for key combinations like Ctrl-X.
 The `TRANSLATE` dictionary turns these into human-readable names that we can glue together with `_do_` to make a method name;
 we got the value by logging keystrokes to a file